AI Agent

 What happens on chat widget messages

-3. If escalation is needed, the user is offered escalation in-chat.
+- If escalation is needed, the user is offered escalation in-chat and asked for a follow-up email if one isn't already verified.

 Design goals

-Continue with Zero-config learning and What the AI will and won't do.
+Continue with How the AI learns from your team and What the AI will and won't do.